rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Service-Core.md

 ## Bootstrappers

 You can create a bootstrapper script that automatically populates the service system.
-The bootstrapper class needs to inherit from `BaseServiceBootstrapper`.
+The bootstrapper class needs to inherit from <xref:i5.Toolkit.Core.ServiceCore.BaseServiceBootstrapper>.
-It must implement the methods `RegisterServices` and `UnRegisterServices` which are called once the component is started and once it is destroyed.
+It must implement the methods <xref:i5.Toolkit.Core.ServiceCore.BaseServiceBootstrapper.RegisterServices> and <xref:i5.Toolkit.Core.ServiceCore.BaseServiceBootstrapper.UnRegisterServices> which are called once the component is started and once it is destroyed.
-If you want to keep services after scene changes, either leave the `UnRegisterServices` method empty or make the bootstrapper object persistent using `PersistenceScene.MarkPersistent`.
+If you want to keep services after scene changes, either leave the <xref:i5.Toolkit.Core.ServiceCore.BaseServiceBootstrapper.UnRegisterServices> method empty or make the bootstrapper object persistent using <xref:i5.Toolkit.Core.Utilities.PersistenceScene.MarkPersistent(GameObject)>.

-You do not need to use the `BaseServiceBootstrapper`.
+You do not need to use the <xref:i5.Toolkit.Core.ServiceCore.BaseServiceBootstrapper>.
 Alternatively to a bootstrapper which adds all services at the beginning, you can dynamically register and unregister services at any time and in any script.

 ## Example Scene